zachchan105/mewcspace/backend/README.md

-# Litepool Backend
+# Meowcoin Space Backend

 These instructions are mostly intended for developers.

 If you choose to use these instructions for a production setup, be aware that you will still probably need to do additional configuration for your specific OS, environment, use-case, etc. We do our best here to provide a good starting point, but only proceed if you know what you're doing.
-Litepool does not provide support for custom setups.
+Meowcoin Space does not provide support for custom setups.

-See other ways to set up Litepool on [the main README](/../../#installation-methods).
+See other ways to set up Meowcoin Space on [the main README](/../../#installation-methods).

 Jump to a section in this doc: